Alice Gerstenberg: Themes and plays

+Alice Gerstenberg wrote her first full length play The Conscience of Sarah Platt.
+In 1912, her comedy Captain Jack was performed by students of the Academy of Dramatic Arts in New York.
+That same year, her novel Unquenched Fire was printed.

-In 1913, Gerstenberg wrote Overtones, a one-act play, her second stage play, and her most frequently performed and printed, which was first produced in November 1915 by the Washington Square Players at the Bandbox Theater in New York.
+In 1915, Gerstenberg wrote an adaptation of Lewis Carroll's Alice in Wonderland that later became popular with little theaters across the country.
+At this time, Gerstenberg also wrote Overtones, a one-act play, her second stage play, and her most frequently performed and printed, which was first produced in November 1915 by the Washington Square Players at the Bandbox Theater in New York.
 It has been anthologized alongside Susan Glaspell’s Trifles as classic examples of modern one-act plays by women involved in the little theater movement.
 The play, which combines experimental form with conventional dramatic conflict, enjoyed many productions due to its innovative use of the split subject, a technique Eugene O'Neill would later use in his play Strange Interlude.
 Gerstenberg continued to write many one-act plays early on in her career, many of which were performed by regional or little theaters in and around Chicago.
 The majority of these plays demonstrate her feminist tendencies – critiquing the social roles and decision which constrained women of the time.

+Gerstenberg collaborated with another Chicago local woman named Herma Naomi Clark in writing a drama titled "When Chicago Was Young."
+The play was presented at the Goodman Theater for three weeks in 1933.
+It has since been rewritten under the title "Port of Chicago."
+Clark and Gerstenberg also co-wrote a one-act play for women entitled "Shall Women Vote?," which is considered a manuscript/speech and now belongs to the Chicago History Museum.
 Gerstenberg continued to write plays throughout her life, later on publishing several radio plays as well as several commissioned dramatizations of children's stories.
+In 1921 Gerstenberg published a compilation of plays titled Ten-One Act Plays that includes her popular piece Overtones As well as Four Plays for Four Women published a few years later in 1924.